 Today, our patients need new solutions particularly those devotees of ice and NSAIDs.
 A holistic approach to the healing of ligaments for long term strength and flexibility is Movement, Elevation, Laser and Taping (MELT).

 M is for Movement/Mobilisation

 Hauser et al point out in their excellent review article, Ligament Injury and Healing (Open Rehab Journal 2013) a study by Kerkhoff et al, on ankle ligament injuries in 2,184 adults.
-They concluded that functional treatment involving motion of the affected joint was a statistically significant strategy for healing the injured ligament, compared with immobilizing the joint.
+They concluded that functional treatment involving the motion of the affected joint was a statistically significant strategy for healing the injured ligament, compared with immobilizing the joint.

 Patients who treated their ligament injuries with motion were able to return to work quicker and resume sports activity sooner than those who were immobilized, and had less objective instability, as shown by stress X-ray.

 Elevation is a natural way of decreasing the swelling of an acute injury.
 The rate-limiting factor or bottleneck in lymphatic drainage are the lymph nodes.

 Low-Level Laser Therapy particularly applied with a super pulsed cold laser such as the ACTIV™ to lymph nodes proximal to the injured tissue can dilate and improve motoricity of lymphatic drainage.
 Piller et al (Laser Therapy 1995) discovered lymphoedema patients had 17-40% less oedema with a super pulsed laser.

 Secondly, apply the ACTIV™ cold laser to the injured tissue for 3-5 minutes for stronger, more uniform and more flexible repair tissue (figure 1).
 LLLT has been shown to increase ATP synthesis triggering an immunological chain reaction resulting in macrophage and fibroblast activation.